Quick Start

 void ShowPurchasePrompt() {

-std::cout << "Please purchase the game first to continue playing" << std::endl;
+std::cout << "Please purchase the game to continue playing" << std::endl;

 }